episode6/mockspresso/README.md

         .plugin(MockitoPlugin.getInstance()) // or EasyMockPlugin.getInstance()
         .buildRule();

-    // Declare only the mocks you care about testing with
+    // Declare only the mocks you care about
     @Mock Heater heater;

-    // Declare an @RealObject, and mockspresso will create it for you
+    // Declare a @RealObject and mockspresso will create it for you.
+    // The CoffeeMaker will be injected with the Heater declared above,
+    // and any other dependencies will be automatically mocked.
     @RealObject CoffeeMaker coffeeMakerUnderTest;

     @Test
     public void testCoffeeMaker() {
         // CoffeeMaker's dependencies are guaranteed to be non-null, even
-        // if they aren't declared above.
+        // if they aren't declared on this test.
         Coffee coffee = coffeeMakerUnderTest.brew();

         // verify that heater (a dependency of CoffeeMaker) was called (mockito example)